 1969, January 31 – Canadian Pacific Ry abandoned the Cornwall Subdivision from the station at Pitt and Sixth Streets to just east of Sydney Street, a whole city block.

-1969, February – the Canadian Pacific Ry station was torn down to make way for a parking lot that was to be used for a new shopping plaza.
+1969, February – the Canadian Pacific Ry station was torn down by Pisapia Construction to make way for a parking lot that was to be used for a new shopping plaza.

-1969, October 24 – Canadian Pacific Ry purchased an interest in Cornwall Street Ry.
+1969, October 24 – Canadian Pacific Ry purchased an interest in the Cornwall Street Ry.

 1969, November 12 – Canadian National Rys began servicing Peebles Products and Pfizer directly.